troy896/magisk-files/README.md

 2. Open Magisk app, click "Modules" tab -> "Install from storage" and choose `magisk.zip`
 3. Reboot your device

+### How do I run magisk on devices with exploit/temporarily root?

+- Run your exploit root tool, you shall have root access after exploitation
+- Push `magisk.apk` and `busybox` binary to `/data/local/tmp` and run [this script](https://raw.githubusercontent.com/topjohnwu/Magisk/1e6dbad3bbd68bf371511d8f6c1756db0ed61f80/scripts/avd_magisk.sh) with root access

+***IMPORTANT!
+Do not update Magisk through Magisk app when bootloader is still locked or you will brick your device with modified boot image***

 ### How to install Magisk into emulator (such as NoxPlayer, LDPlayer, etc...)?